Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 For the purposes of these TERMS:

-* AFFILIATED/AFFILIATES means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
-* COUNTRY refers to Germany
 * COMPANY or jingga (referred to as either "the Company", "We", "Us" or "Our" in this AGREEMENT) refers to Jingga e.
 K., Kirchstr.
 33, 61191 Rosbach.
+* SERVICE(S) refers to all deliveries, performances, offers including but not limited to the WEBSITE, APPLICATIONS, consulting and functionality offered by the Company
+* TERMS, POLICIES or AGREEMENT mean these terms that form the entire agreement between You and the Company.
 * DEVICE means any device that can access the SERVICE such as a computer, a cellphone or a digital tablet.
-* SERVICE(S) refers to the WEBSITE, APPLICATIONS, consulting and functionality offered by the Company
-* TERMS, POLICIES or AGREEMENT mean these terms that form the entire agreement between You and the COMPANY regarding the use of the SERVICE.
-* Third-party Social Media Service means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the SERVICES.
+* Third-party Social Media Service means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the SERVICES and APPLICATIONS.
 * WEBSITE refers to all websites owned by jingga
-* APPLICATION refers to all downloadable or installable content which can therefore be used on a given DEVICE.
+* APPLICATION refers to all downloadable, online applications or installable content.
 * You means the individual accessing or using the SERVICES, or the company, or other legal entity on behalf of which such individual is accessing or using the SERVICE, as applicable.
+* PARTIES refers to You and the Company

 ## Acknowledgement

 These are the TERMS governing the use of the SERVICES and the agreement that operates between You and the Company.
-These TERMS set out the rights and obligations of all users regarding the use of the SERVICES.
+These TERMS set out the rights and obligations of all PARTIES.

 Your access to and use of the SERVICES  is conditioned on Your acceptance of and compliance with these TERMS.
 These TERMS apply to all visitors, users and others who access or use the SERVICES.